This post tracks progress towards the introduction of the primary assessment and accountability reforms introduced by England’s Coalition Government.

 ‘…collate, quality assure, publish and share best practice in assessment with schools across the country…and will help to foster innovation and success in assessment practice more widely.’

-The commission’s role in relation to Performance Descriptors suggests that it is partly intended as a convenient mechanism for ‘parking’ some difficult issues until the other side of the Election.]
+It seemed that the Commission, together with the further consultation of experts, supplied a convenient mechanism for ‘parking’ some difficult issues until the other side of the Election.

 - Further dissemination of good practice through the existing mechanisms (ongoing)